 I really love the way technology makes it possible for us to share our recipes these days.
 What we used to do through cards and letters, newspaper and magazine clippings, or simply by word of mouth, we can now accomplish within seconds.

 Just a quick Google search and virtually any recipe ever thought of appears on your screen.
-I’m even more grateful that technology is helping us to preserve our old heritage recipes like the one I’m sharing with you today.
+I’m even more grateful that technology is helping us to preserve our old heritage recipes like the one I’m sharing with you today – Chocolate Little Layer Cake.

 These beautiful multi-layer cakes have, for as long as I can remember, always been a part of family reunions, church dinners, and most holidays in the southwest corner of Georgia where I grew up.
-You may think at first glance that they’re standard cake layers that have been split and filled, but they’re not.
+You might think at first glance that they’re standard cake layers that have been split and filled, but they’re not.
 Not at all.
 Each little thin layer is baked separately.
 To make it even more different from traditional layer cakes, it’s iced with warm icing while the layers themselves are still warm.
 Totally goes against the conventional method, doesn’t it?

 In the small town where I grew up, lots of ladies make these cakes for a little extra income on the side.
 They come in two versions – chocolate or caramel.
-Some of them make a fairly brisk business of it especially around Christmas.
+Some of them make a fairly brisk business of it, especially around Christmas.

 Now way back when, these cakes were made by cooking each layer in a hoecake pan or iron skillet on top of the stove, but now most everyone cooks the layers in the oven.
 It just goes faster when you can bake three or four layers at one time, you see.
 If you’re really experienced with little layer cakes, you can get as many as fourteen layers from your batter.
 I got ten this time.
 I need to practice more.

-The recipe that I have is so typical of old-time recipes.
+The original recipe that I have for little layer cakes is so typical of old-time recipes.
 It assumes that the cook pretty much knows what to do and only the bare essentials are given.
 For instance, the instructions for the batter read “Mix well.
 Grease 8″ pans with Crisco.
 Put 2 large cooking spoonfuls in each pan.
 Bake at 400 for 10 minutes.”
 That’s it.
 And the instructions for the icing are “Place over low heat until all is dissolved.
 Do not boil.
 Be sure all sugar is melted.”
 Well, alrighty then!

 I’ve tried to re-write and modernize the instructions a bit for you.

 A few years ago, Kim Severson of the New York Times did a story on these little layer cakes.
-I had the pleasure of hearing Kim speak at FoodBlogSouth.
+I had the pleasure of hearing Kim speak at food blogging conference.
 She’s a very accomplished food writer and has received numerous accolades, including several James Beard Awards.
-In her story, she talked about how the cakes were made only in one area in Alabama and on Smith Island near Maryland.
+In her NYT story, she talked about how the cakes were made only in one area in Alabama and on Smith Island near Maryland.
 Well, I can assure you that they are part of the fabric of at least one small southwest Georgia town as well :-)